nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `undo/redo` feature in Opus is designed based on the momento command pattern.
 This command pattern design comprises of three components - `momento`, the data object which the rollback operation will be executed upon, `oringator` the component that generates the `momento` object and the `momento collector`.

 Whenever the data object is modified, the `originator` sends a copy of the current state of the data as a `memento` object to the `momento collector` to keep track of.
-When the undo command is given, the `momento collector` simply returns the `momento` object representing the previous state of the data object.
+When the undo command is given, the `momento collector` simply returns the `momento` object representing the previous state of the data.

 In Opus, we have:
 * `ModelManager` as the `originator`.
-* `TaskManagers` as `momento`.
+* `TaskManagers` as `momento` objects.
 * `History` as the `momento collector`.

 `History` contains two list of `TaskManager`, one for the backward `undo` operation and another for the forward `redo` operation.

-Using the entire `TaskManager` as the `momento` object rather than the individual data change simplfies the design and implementation.
+Using the entire `TaskManager` as the `momento` object rather than the individual `Task` attributes simplfies overall design and implementation of this feature.
 Whenever the `TaskManager` is mutated, `ModelManager` will push a copy of `TaskManager` to `History`.
 This approach is robust and resistant to data inconsistency when multiple changes are made by a single command.

 Futhermore, this reduces overall coupling and complexity of Opus and improves extensibility.
-New features or `Task` attributes can be added without having to modify any part of the Undo/Redo implementation at all.
-The reason is that the entire `TaskManager` is captured as a snapshot, including any attribute that is newly added to the `Task` or `Tag` implementation.
+New features or `Task` attributes can be added without having to modify any part of the Undo/Redo implementation.
+This is possible as that the entire `TaskManager` is captured as a single snapshot, which includes any attribute that is newly added to the `Task` or `Tag` implementation.

 ### 2.5.
 Storage component